hammer-mt/FireFlask/readme.md

 To run the project locally, first reactivate your main script `venv\Scripts\activate` to reactivate your main venv

+To run the tests, use this command:
+`pytest -vv -s`

 then run flask like this:
 `flask run --cert=adhoc`